-Melanie has had an extensive teaching career including: Adjunct Assistant Professor at Columbia University Graduate School of Journalism; Team Leader and Multimedia Producer at Eddie Adams Workshop; Instructor of Video Storytelling at the NPPA Northern Short Course; Keynote Speaker and Coach at the multimedia Fall Workshop at Syracuse University; Video Storytelling Instructor at Rochester Institute of Technology and Kodak Seminar Series Presenter touring Australia and New Zealand.
+Melanie believes strongly in the education and celebration of young voices around the world.
+She founded The Silvereye Project celebrating home, identity and belonging between cultures.
+She was Coordinator for three National Geographic Photo Camps in Norway and was Editor and Coordinator for two National Geographic Photo Camps in India.
+Her teaching career includes Adjunct Assistant Professor at Columbia University Graduate School of Journalism, Adjunct Lecturer at the University of Bergen, Team Leader and Multimedia Producer at Eddie Adams Workshop; Instructor of Video Storytelling at the NPPA Northern Short Course; Keynote Speaker and Coach at the multimedia Fall Workshop at Syracuse University and Video Storytelling Instructor at Rochester Institute of Technology.

 Melanie’s work has been recognized at the Emmy Advanced Media Awards, the Webby Awards, National Headliner Awards, the Harry Chapin Media Awards, the Clarion Awards, NPPA Best of Photojournalism and Pictures of the Year International.